pepfre12/pepfre12/README.md

 - i will not let you skid my work or my friends work (https://github.com/BloxinStud10/Epiconister) especially you Melon
 - dont skid from my page or i doxx you
 - any pronouns
+- please dont shitting on me using skiddy fuckery or ill block u